 At Convocation, President Beck shared how the North Star guided her to safety.
 I have to admit, in light of recent events, I have felt a bit lost.
 Classes are suspended.
 Our hearts are broken.
 We want the best for our students emotionally and academically.
 How do we proceed?

-Wednesday morning, several of our Teaching and Learning Faculty partners met via Slack discussing these issues – brainstorming collectively.
+Wednesday morning, several of our Teaching and Learning Faculty partners met via Slack to discuss these issues – brainstorming collectively.
 This is the beauty of a true Community of Practice.
 We felt the conversation and ideas shared may be useful to the broader campus community.
 Below are suggestions from your colleagues, in their words.
-Perhaps their sharing, paired with the Faculty FAQ’s, will help reposition your North Star as you guide students through a challenging time.
+Perhaps their sharing, paired with the Faculty FAQs, will help reposition your North Star as you guide students through a challenging time.

 Communicate, Communicate, Communicate with Empathy

 - We don’t know what our students have experienced in the past two weeks.
 Lead with kindness and concern for wellbeing before academics.

 - I think that many of us have opened our arms to friends and families and are being an emotional sounding board to others.
 This is still exhausting and time consuming.
 We need to consider students providing support to friends and family personally impacted by recent events.

 - Changes can be potentially very confusing.
 Send multiple reminder announcements and emails.
 You can schedule these ahead of time in Canvas so reminders will automatically be sent to students.

 - Consider using a voice or video messages in Canvas instead of the traditional text announcements.
 Let students know how best to contact you and an expected timeline for replies (i.e. within 24 hours is recommended)

 - Let them know if you will be holding office hours in person or virtually.
 Encourage students to drop in for personal or academic needs.

 - If you hold office hours, consider stocking up on Hershey Hugs and Kisses as well as information for campus counseling services.